MithileshGungah/Data-Science-Portfolio/Cognitive Maps Of London In The Age Of Generative AI/README.md

 **What this project is**
 A research-driven audit of how **multimodal Large Language Models (LLMs)** internally represent cities, using London as a controlled, policy-relevant case study.

-Rather than training a new model, this project **evaluates deployed foundation models as socio-technical systems**, analysing how spatial knowledge, salience, bias, and *reasoning* emerge from model behaviour across image and text.
+Rather than training a new model, this project treats deployed foundation models as **real-world socio-technical systems**, analysing how spatial knowledge, salience, bias, and *reasoning* emerge from model behaviour across image and text.

 **Why it matters**
 **LLMs are becoming spatial gatekeepers.**
-They increasingly power mapping, navigation, travel discovery, local search, and urban analytics.
-If their internal “mental maps” are uneven, they risk systematically amplifying central areas while rendering peripheral communities digitally invisible — reinforcing spatial inequality at scale.
+They increasingly shape mapping, navigation, travel discovery, local search, and urban analytics.
+If their internal “mental maps” are uneven, they can systematically amplify already-visible places while rendering peripheral communities digitally invisible — reinforcing spatial inequality at scale.

-This project asks a critical question:
+This project asks a simple but critical question:
 > *Do AI systems perceive cities the way humans do — or do they distort urban space even further?*

 **What I built**
 - Adapted **Stanley Milgram’s urban recognisability experiments** from human cognition to multimodal LLMs
-- Designed a **spatial auditing framework** that evaluates *what models predict*, *how often*, and *why*
+- Designed a **spatial auditing framework** that measures *what models predict*, *how often they do so*, *what they confuse*, and *what signals they rely on*
-- Introduced two complementary metrics:
+- Introduced two complementary evaluation metrics:
   - **Recognisability** — how accurately places are identified
   - **Visibility** — how strongly places dominate model predictions
-- Evaluated borough-level recognition across **image and text modalities**
+- Evaluated borough-level recognition and **systematic misclassification patterns** across **image and text modalities**
 - Analysed **model reasoning and descriptions** using NLP:
   - image-task **justifications**, and
   - text-based **sensory descriptions**
-- Reconstructed **AI-generated cognitive maps** and benchmarked them against established human studies
+- Reconstructed **AI-generated cognitive maps** from confusion structure and benchmarked them against established human studies

 **Key findings**
-- Both image-based and text-based models **systematically over-recognise central London**, mirroring classic human cognitive maps
+- Both image-based and text-based models **systematically over-recognise central London**, closely mirroring classic human cognitive maps
 - **AI-generated cognitive maps amplify human centrality bias**, producing stronger central dominance and deeper peripheral suppression than observed in human experiments
 - Several outer boroughs are frequently misclassified or effectively invisible
+- **Specific boroughs act as cognitive defaults**, absorbing misclassifications from multiple distinct areas, revealing asymmetric confusion patterns rather than random error
-- Image and text modalities rely on **different cognitive signals**, leading to inconsistent spatial understanding
+- Image and text modalities rely on **different cognitive signals**, leading to modality-dependent spatial understanding and inconsistent borough confusions
-- NLP analysis shows recognition is driven by **symbolic, cultural, and experiential cues** (e.g. transport, regeneration, “vibe”), not physical form alone
+- Recognition is driven primarily by **symbolic, cultural, and experiential cues** (e.g. transport, regeneration, “vibe”), rather than physical form alone
-- Wealthier, less deprived boroughs are both recognised more often and recognised more accurately: model visibility and recognisability are positively correlated with lower IMD scores, indicating that LLM spatial understanding aligns closely with existing socio-economic advantage
+- **Socio-economic advantage matters**: wealthier, less deprived boroughs are both predicted more often and recognised more accurately, with visibility and recognisability positively correlated with lower IMD scores

 **Skills demonstrated**
 - Multimodal ML evaluation beyond accuracy
+- Confusion-matrix and misclassification analysis
-- Metric design for bias and visibility auditing
+- Metric design for bias, visibility, and representation auditing
 - NLP: embeddings, topic modelling, semantic analysis
-- Statistical analysis and dimensionality reduction
+- Dimensionality reduction and correlation analysis
-- End-to-end Python data pipelines
+- End-to-end Python data and evaluation pipelines
 - Responsible AI and geographic fairness analysis

 ---